sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

 ![screenshot for the sql website setup on linux](first-sql-website-launch.png)

-You should see a message in your terminal that includes the sentence `accessible from the network, and locally on http://localhost:8080`
+You should see a message in your terminal telling you that SQLPage is ready, and giving you the address of your website.

 You can open your website locally by visiting [`http://localhost:8080`](http://localhost:8080)